ctkjose/robobo3dr1plus/readme.md

 This board has a different placement and labeling of some connectors and it may confuse people:

-On R1+ 1.4.3 board the fan connects to D10, which is a connector labeled "FAN0".
-This connector is actually connected to Arduino's PIN 9 like regular RAMPS.
+On R1+ board the fan connects to a connector labeled "FAN0".
+This connector is actually connected to Arduino's PIN 9 like regular RAMPS and it corresponds to the D9 connector on a RAMPS board.

-On R1+ 1.4.3 board the extruder heater is connected to the plug labeled D9.
-This connector behaves like the original D10 of RAMPS and still responds to Arduino's PIN 10.
+On R1+ board the extruder heater is connected to the plug labeled D9.
+This connector corresponds to the original D10 of RAMPS board and still responds to Arduino's PIN 10.

+Here is a good [post](http://community.robo3d.com/index.php?threads/taking-the-r1-ramps-and-rewiring-to-make-generic-ramps-work.8356/) on the Robo's Forums about using a generic RAMPS board on a R1.

 ## Hot End ##